 There’s a kind of universal language available when talking about the sea.
 As if each and every human being can’t quite help but be attracted to it; we know that joy and can see it in others.
 All of us are drawn to the water and enlivened by staring into something much larger than we are.
 We all fall in love with the turbulent energy giving itself into the sand, and stand mesmerized, in total surrender.

-There is no way of the sea being out of place, it is always exactly where it must be.
-Engin Dalyanci has channeled that into his work, making his art universal by speaking to the oldest, most youthful parts of us.
+There is no way for the sea to be out of place, it is always exactly where it must be.
+Engin Dalyanci has channeled that into his work, making his art universal by speaking to the oldest, youngest parts of us.

 Don’t forget to LIKE and COMMENT!